Skip to main content

 The new ferries

-• increased passenger capacity to meet growing demand
+• be able to carry more passengers to meet growing demand

-• 24 to 28 spaces for prams, bicycles and scooters, depending on vessel layout.
+• have 24 to 28 spaces for prams, bicycles and scooters, depending on the layout.

 These ferries will be owned by Aucklanders for Auckland.